Senior Finance Manager Salary

 Popular Skills for Senior Finance Manager

-Senior Finance Managers seem to wield many skills on the job.
-Most notably, skills in Project Management, Data Analysis, Senior Financial Management, and Forecasting are correlated to pay that is above average, with boosts between 5 percent and 7 percent.
-Skills that pay less than market rate include Accounting.
-Most people familiar with Financial Analysis also know Financial Modeling and Budget Management.
-Those familiar with Financial Reporting tend to be well versed in Budget Management and Financial Modeling.
+Survey results imply that Senior Finance Managers deploy a substantial tool kit of skills at work.
+Most notably, skills in Senior Financial Management, Project Management, Forecasting, and Strategic Planning are correlated to pay that is above average, with boosts in pay of 6 percent.
+Skills that pay less than market rate include Data Analysis.
+Those familiar with Financial Analysis also tend to know Financial Modeling and Budget Management.
+Most people familiar with Financial Reporting also know Budget Management and Financial Modeling.